The role of the Southern Ocean in sea-level change

 Project leader: Dr Xuebin Zhang (CSIRO)

-Sea level rise is an important climate change research topic.
+Sea-level rise is an important climate change research topic.
 Global mean sea level (GMSL) has been rising according to tide gauge and satellite altimetry observations, and is projected to continue to rise, with a likely range between 0.28 m and 0.98 m by 2100.
 A larger rise could occur if there is a significantly larger contribution from changes in Antarctic dynamics.
-Over 100 million people live within a metre of current high tide mark, thus are highly possible to be affected by sea level rise.
-Several processes can affect GMSL, including ocean thermal expansion, mass loss of glaciers and ice caps, the Antarctic Ice Sheet and the Greenland Ice Sheet, and changes in the land water storage.
+Over 100 million people live within a metre of current high tide mark, thus are highly likely to be affected by sea-level rise.
+Several processes can affect GMSL, including ocean thermal expansion, mass loss of glaciers and ice caps, the Antarctic Ice Sheet and the Greenland Ice Sheet, and changes in the land-water storage.

 Key objectives of the project are to:

 - Quantify the amount of heat entering the Southern Ocean and associated sea-level change.

 - Separate the impact of wind-induced vs Antarctic freshwater-induced ocean responses, and natural versus anthropogenic forcing in sea level and ocean dynamics in the SO;

 - Examine the robustness of the dipole structure of sea-level change (centred at ~50oS) in coarse resolution models to the impacts of meso-scale eddies by comparing coarse-resolution and eddy-resolving model results, and analyse whether there are distinct responses to strengthening vs shifting of westerly winds.